Deploy TheHive with Docker Compose#

 User permissions

 TheHive will run under the user account and group that execute the initialization script.
-Ensure you're using an appropriate user with the necessary permissions.
+That user must have read/write access to the mounted host directories created during initialization.

 Step 7: Start TheHive#